Taynor/azure-databricks-datafactory-terraform/README.md

 # Known issues
 At the time of testing with the provider versions listed above, adding users from Azure AD to the Databricks workspace and Creating the private network for the Databricks workspace is failing.
 Testing is ongoing to confirm when these features/functionality can be enabled in the project.
+Provisioning a linked service connection for Databricks using the managed service identity, is not supported in this version of the solution.
+A guide on how to configure this is included, until this feature has been added.
 The Terraform resources have been commented out, in the main.tf parent configuration files in the following modules:
 - adb-provision
 - adb-maintenance
 - adb-permissions
 - terraform-infra/network
+- linkedservice

 # Prepare to use
 To use the solution the following resources would need to be available in an Azure subscription to deploy via an Azure DevOps pipeline: